rdk/p2rank/distro/config/readme.md

 Initially, P2Rank loads configuration from `default.groovy` (and from `default-rescore.groovy` in case you run `prank rescore ...`).

-Parameters can be then overriden in a custom config file (`-c <config.file>`) or directly on the command line.
+Parameters can be then overridden in a custom config file (`-c <config.file>`) or directly on the command line.

 ## Details